“I really need to stay active, but you know... work, home, meh.”

 #3 “Buzz off, elevator.
 I’m taking the stairs!”

 Say you got to mount 60 stairs to get to your front door.
 If you go up and down 4 times a day on average (it’s probably more), that’s 480 steps a day.

 Added up, that’s 175,200 steps within a single year.
 It’s nearly the same distance it takes you to climb Mount Everest.

-Don’t underestimate taking small steps.
+Don’t underestimate taking small steps and added physical effort.
 Just saying…

 #4 Sit on your exercise ball